West Philly Porchfest

 I woke up at noon on Saturday, startled and drenched in sweat, to the sounds of whining guitar riffs escalating into manic chaos: West Philly Porchfest had started, and it was winding up right outside my window.

-Minutes later, awakened to real life, I was out on the streets, gripping a map of my neighborhood littered with dots, showcasing seemingly endless performances scattered across a half-mile stretch of Baltimore Avenue between 12 and sunset.
+Minutes later, awakened to real life, I was out on the streets, gripping a map of my neighborhood littered with dots, locating seemingly endless performances scattered across a half-mile stretch of Baltimore Avenue between 12 and sunset.
 It felt like an uncanny extension of my night, or mid-morning, terror.

 My friends and I trudged through growing crowds and hot weather, sweating more profusely than I had been during my night terror, continuously arriving just late enough to catch only the final songs of carefully curated sets.
 We observed an encore demanded loudly from a crowd gathered around the smartly named band, The Side Chicks, who blasted a high-energy sax solo over Amy Winehouse’s “Valerie.”
 We were left wanting more and sad we’d missed their start — though we’ll reportedly get some come July, when the band is slated to release their latest album.